diananova/diananova/README.md

 <h3>🌻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Computer Science student at the University of Genoa (Italy) graduating in 2022.
-- 💼 &nbsp; Microsoft intern 2021
+- 💼 &nbsp; Software Engineering intern at Microsoft (Prague 2021)
 - ✨ &nbsp; MLH Fellow (Explorer and Open Source program)
 - 🌱 &nbsp; Learning more about fullstack development.
 - 😄 &nbsp; Pronouns: she/her